Richarizardd/richarizardd.github.io/about/index.md

 chatting.

 The extensions created on top of the XMPP protocol all solves different usecases.
 Read, Write, consume

-This is a github based open site connected to the [XMPP](http://xmpp.org/) Please help out if you have the time and make a fork and a pull request. <a href="https://github.com/xmpp-iot/xmpp-iot.github.io" class="btn">View on GitHub</a>

-This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Extensions Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)